Symposia & Roundtables

 The symposia and roundtable conferences arranged by the Donner Institute have for decades been a central meeting place for researchers and other experts in comparative religion and research on religion in a broad and multidisciplinary sense, in a Finnish, a Nordic and an international context.

 Since 1962, the institute has regularly organised Nordic and international symposia.
 The time of the first symposium relates to the establishment of a professorship in the history of religion at the Faculty of Humanities at Åbo Akademi University, with funding from the Donner Institute.
 Until 1978, these symposia were held every two years and thereafter about every three years.
 Since 2007, symposia have been organised every year or every second year.
-Articles written on the basis of the conference presentations are published in the publication series Scripta Instituti Donneriani Aboensis, which has been published for more than half a decade.
+Until 2020, articles based on presentations at our symposia were published in the series Scripta Instituti Donneriani Aboensis, which has been issued since 1967.
+From 2021 onwards, articles have instead been published in thematic issues of the online journal Approaching Religion.

 Previous symposia have focused on, for example, the following topics: